ACM40960/Hyperspectral-Image-Classification/README.md

 where $$\(T_{\lambda}\)$$ is the estimated geometric transform for band \(\lambda\).

+This step ensures that every spectral band is perfectly aligned so that each pixel location $$\((x, y)\)$$ refers to the exact same ground point across all wavelengths.
+Without alignment, even small distortions between bands could confuse the model and lead to misclassification.
+By applying geometric transformations, we create a consistent hyperspectral cube where both spectral and spatial information are accurately preserved for further processing.

 ---

 ### 1.3 Dimensionality Reduction (PCA)

 To reduce redundancy, data is projected onto the top \(k\) principal components:

 $$